bschnei/ebu-bootloader/README.md

 ### Building
 General documentation for building TF-A bootloaders for Marvell hardware can be found [here](https://trustedfirmware-a.readthedocs.io/en/stable/plat/marvell/armada/build.html).

-We use GitHub Actions to build and release bootloader images so the release process is transparent.
+This project uses GitHub Actions to build and release bootloader images so the release process is transparent.
 The steps for building are contained in the `.github/workflows` files and can be used to replicate the build process on any x64 Linux host.

 The most common reason for building to fail is the absence of a required build dependency.
 For Arch Linux, the `base-devel` meta package, `bc`, and the cross-compilers `arm-linux-gnueabi-gcc` and `aarch64-linux-gnu-gcc` should be all that's needed.
 When managing build dependencies manually, I strongly recommend using the same version of GCC for all three architectures (x64, arm, aarch64).
 Inconsistent compiler versions could lead to a build that appears to complete just fine but won't actually boot.